-On behalf of Great Kei Local Municipality Council we are pleased to present the 2021/2022 Integrated Development Plan review, as outlined by section 25 of the Municipal Structures Act this has been a culmination of a consultative process with various stakeholders that have enriched our developmental planning.
+On behalf of Great Kei Local Municipality Council we are pleased to present the Draft 2023/2024 Integrated Development Plan is reviewed simultaneously developing the Draft SDBIP for 2023-2024, as outlined by section 25 of the Municipal Structures Act this has been a culmination of a consultative process with various stakeholders that have enriched our developmental planning.
 The widespread consultative meetings affirm the adage that says a "Government of the people, by the people, for the people".